 Process Execution sounds a bit technical and rather scary, but actually it isn’t.
 The ATC Platform is a very simple way of implementing your best practice ways of working, which are set up as lifecycles.
 Once in place everyone has to follow them.
 The ATC Platform is the best way to implement agreed ways of working.

 It is amazingly simple and incredibly effective.
-There is also a free version.

 Related White Papers: